daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 ---
-title: "Using a startup mentality to productize AI solutions."
+title: "Use a startup mentality to productize AI solutions."
 date: 2022-16-10
 katex: true
 markup: "mmark"
 ---
-# Using a startup mentality to productize AI solutions
+# Use a startup mentality to productize AI solutions
 ## Why sound business fundamentals is all you need to succesfully integrate AI in commercial contexts
 ---